dataflowg/g-audio/README.md

 ¹ *While LabVIEW Sound and LabVIEW Audio DataPlugin both support writing IEEE Float WAV files, writing the file and then reading it back shows they are **not** lossless.
 Both the read and write functions appear to be lossy (a file written by LV Sound and read with G-Audio will not be equal to the original data, as will a file written by G-Audio and read by LV Sound). dr_wav's (and by extension, G-Audio's) IEEE Float WAV write and read functions are lossless.*

-² *64-bit version of LabVIEW required*
+² *64-bit version of LabVIEW required.*

-³ *The underlying library supports UTF-8 paths, and is best used with LabVIEW NXG.
-Wrappers and workarounds for LabVIEW's unicode support may be added in future.*
+³ *The path must be a UTF-8 encoded string type (not path type) when passed to the Path input of the audio file functions.
+LabVIEW's file dialog and path controls don't support unicode, so getting the UTF-8 path into LabVIEW will require additional effort.
+String controls do support unicode with the `UseUnicode=TRUE` flag in **labview.ini** but are encoded as UTF-16 LE, so will require conversion to UTF-8 before use with G-Audio.*

 ⁴ *While LabVIEW Sound is cross-platform, testing under macOS and Linux shows writing 32-bit IEEE Float is unsupported.*